bgachara/bgachara.github.io/posts/databases.md

       - new versions are appended to the same table space.
       - on every update, append a new version of the tuple into an empty space in the table.
       - Version chain ordering
-        - oldest to newest
+        - Oldest to newest
         - Newest to Oldest
     - Time-Travel Storage
-      - old versions are copied to separate table space.
+      - Old versions are copied to separate table space.
     - Delta Storage
-      - original values of the modified attributes are copied into a separate delta record space.
+      - Original values of the modified attributes are copied into a separate delta record space.
       - Overwrite the master version
       - Store the delta values.